Rutger0000/predicting-sampling-advantage-ising-machines-quantum-simulations/README.md

 - Example of how to use the UltraFast code to find the ground state of the 2D Heisenberg model using the RBM ansatz with translation invariance.
 The code can be found in the [ultrafast_full_boltzmann_machine/julia/groundstate/groundstate_optimization.jl](ultrafast_full_boltzmann_machine/julia/groundstate/groundstate_optimization.jl) folder.
 - Example of how to use the UltraFast code to sample from the trained RBM representing the ground state of the 2D Heisenberg model.
 The code can be found in the [ultrafast_full_boltzmann_machine/julia/groundstate/sampling.jl](ultrafast_full_boltzmann_machine/julia/groundstate/sampling.jl) folder.
 - Example of the chromatic Gibbs sampling code, which is used to sample from the Ising model.
 The code can be found in the [ultrafast_full_boltzmann_machine/julia/gibbs/](ultrafast_full_boltzmann_machine/julia/gibbs/) folder.
 In this folder, there is also `example.jl` which shows how to use the chromatic Gibbs sampling code to sample from the Ising model and measure the variational energy.
+- Code to calculate the autocorrelation time from the autocovariance data obtained by running Chromatic Gibbs sampling with [example.jl](ultrafast_full_boltzmann_machine/julia/gibbs/example.jl).
+The code can be found in the [ultrafast_full_boltzmann_machine/autocorrelation/autocorrelation.py](ultrafast_full_boltzmann_machine/autocorrelation/autocorrelation.py) file.

 The rest of this document describes how to install/setup the environment and code, and how to run the code.